-Ed Helms was born on January 24, 1974 in Atlanta.
-He pursued a video-editing career while doing improv comedy, eventually landing a role on The Daily Show.
-He later starred in the Emmy Award–winning NBC sitcom The Office and in 2009 was a lead in the blockbuster film The Hangover.
+Ed Helms is an American actor who pursued a video-editing career while doing improv comedy, eventually landing a role on The Daily Show.
+He later starred in the Emmy Award-winning sitcom The Office and in 2009, was one of the leads in the blockbuster film The Hangover.
 Helms is also a singer and guitarist/banjo player who presents an annual bluegrass festival.

 Background and College

 Edward P. Helms was born on January 24, 1974, in Atlanta, Georgia.
 Helms pursued theatrical arts in high school and played guitar before going on to attend Oberlin College in Ohio.
 He switched from being a geology major to focus on cinema, graduating with a Bachelor of Arts in film theory and technology in 1996.

 After Oberlin, he moved to New York City, where he worked as a video editor while also doing stand-up comedy and improv, including a stint with the city's Upright Citizens Brigade Theatre.
 He eventually quit editing and did commercial voiceover work.